flossytoo/portfolio/README.md

 - Create graphs showing indicators of equality using KNIME
 - Analyse key findings in order to provide actionable insights

-Read more about the project here
+Read more about the project [HERE](https://flossytoo.github.io/portfolio/Project_7/gender_equality.md)

 #### Sales analysis for an online book seller
 Key steps